PrincetonUniversity/lucid/readme.md

 # The Lucid / DPT (data plane threads) language

 Lucid is a language for programming the Intel Tofino, and eventually other data plane platforms.
-Compared to P4, Lucid provides higher-level abstractions, a specialized type system, a relatively fast software interpreter, and an optimizing compiler.
+Compared to P4, Lucid provides higher-level abstractions, a specialized type system, a relatively fast (and semantically accurate) software interpreter, and an optimizing compiler.
 All of these features are designed to make it easier to prototype and develop complex data plane applications that compile to real hardware.

+Lucid is especially useful for programs that feature *complex, user-defined data structures* (e.g., data-plane writeable cuckoo hash tables, approximate data structures), *packet recirculation*, or *integrated network control*.

 ## Getting Started